asseco-pst/dcs-icon-font/README.md

 ## Tests

-If you wish to somes tests accross this generator, you can do it typing:
+If you wish to run some tests accross this generator, you can do it by typing:

 ```
 npm run test